myacampbell12/MCA-2023/week9.md

 <b> Spectogram, Mel Frequency Cepstral Coefficient, and Chromagram for 'cardigan'
 ![cardigan](cardigan.PNG)

-### Task 2: Compute and visualise features with histograms for the chromagram feature
+### Task 2: Compute and visualise features with histograms